 What is house hacking, and who coined the term?
 While it’s a newer term and a great name, this investing strategy has been around for a long time.
-Check out this module to see how each of the authors define it, the variations of it, and how it differs from traditional investing.
+In Module 1 of the Ultimate House Hacking Guide for Denver, see how each of the authors define house hacking, the variations of it, and how it differs from traditional investing.

 This module covers: